mendeljacks/orma/README.md

     $where_connected: [{
         $entity: 'users',
         $field: 'id',
-        $values: [1] // requests records connected to user 1, which is a subset of 1 and 2 }],
+        $values: [1] // the query wants records connected to user 1, which is a subset of 1 and 2, so it is valid }],
     addresses: { id: true }
 }